Illinois Towns that Allow Backyard Chickens | Illinois Chickens Law

 • Elgin

-Up to 4 hens allowed, no roosters allowed, a permit required and coop not visible from the street, 25 feet from neighboring dwellings, and 6 feet from lot lines.
+Up to 4 hens allowed, no roosters allowed, a permit required, and a coop not visible from the street, 25 feet from neighboring dwellings, and 6 feet from lot lines.

 • Naperville